FutureJames/Maxdrive-Foot-Shell/README.md

 Alternativly, you can use the individual STL files.
 You will need to print the following for EACH FOOT:

 (1) Foot Shell A

-(1) Foot Shell B (Actually its just a mirror of Foot shell A) (1) Front Trim
+(1) Foot Shell B (Actually its just a mirror of Foot shell A)

+(1) Front Trim

 (1) Rear Trim

 (2) skirt short

 (2) skirt long (Whole)

-      -or-
+---------or-----------

 (2) skirt long (SplitA)

 (2) skirt long (SplitB)

-If your Bed is a little smaller, you can use the pre-split long skirt, or just chop up the whole one for your needs.
+If your Print Bed is a little smaller, you can use the pre-split long skirt, or just chop up the whole one for your needs.

 These pieces make either a left or right foot, it just comes down to assembly of the Front and Read trim.
 See the wiki for more instructions.